History of the collection: The foundation for the collection was laid in 1870-71.

 The first publication of the Korte verhandeling was by Van Vloten and took place in 1862, in the Supplementum to the Opera quotquot reperta sunt, on the basis of ms. B with reference to Ms. A. In 1869 Carl Schaarschmidt published a second edition based exclusively on the Bogaers manuscript.
 In 1986 the Korte verhandeling was published in a critical Italian-Dutch edition: Korte verhandeling van God, de mensch en deszelvs welstand = Breve trattato su Dio, l'uomo e il suo bene, translated and with an introduction and commentary by Filippo Mignini.

 Collection of letters from the estate of W.G. van der Tak.

-Van der Tak (1885-1958) was secretary of the association 'Het Spinozahuis' in The Hague.
-His estate included a collection of letters concerning the Spinozahuis that were donated to the KB in 1958.
+Van der Tak (1885-1958) was secretary of the foundation 'Het Spinozahuis'.
+His estate included a collection of letters concerning the Spinozahuis in The Hague that were donated to the KB in 1958.
 The approximately one hundred letters date mostly from the period 1911-1955.